RyGuy860/Neighborhood-Map/README.md

 ## Neighborhood Map Project 5!

-Welcome to my fifth project with Udacity.
+Welcome to my 5th project with Udacity.

 I will take you on a short tour of the local attractions in the great city of Atlanta, GA.
 Also showing you some of the local favorite bars within